 Chrome is certainly the most popular web browser, beating Edge and Mozilla Firefox.
 It has become the default web browser for a lot of computer users.
 However, regardless of frequent updates, it is not entirely foolproof.
 When browsing through the web with Google Chrome, you may occasionally encounter various errors, including ERR_SPDY_PROTOCOL_ERROR.
 It is among the most common Chrome related errors faced by people around the world.
 ERR_SPDY_PROTOCOL_ERROR is fortunately easy to fix with the right solutions.

 SPDY was a protocol used by Google Chrome to provide security for webpage access and improve the loading speed.
 However, Google has stopped using SPDY from Chrome version 51 and this triggers ERR_SPDY_PROTOCOL_ERROR for some users.
-It usually happens when users access HTTP enabled websites.
+It usually happens when users access HTTPS enabled websites.
+Use one of the below solutions to fix ERR_SPDY_PROTOCOL_ERROR.

 Solution 1: Update Chrome Browser